dabble-of-devops-consulting/ella-dev/README.md

 ./run-dev.sh
 ```

+You will see a prompt to CONFIRM that you want to kill the previous database.
+You really shouldn't be persisting anything here, so go for it.

 Wait about a minute and you should see a message to open your browser.

 Then open your browser at [http:localhost:5000](http://localhost:5000) in order to view the instance.
 You can login with `testuser1/demo`.